brian-team/brian2/docs_sphinx/developer/GSL.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Conventionally, Brian generates its own code performing :doc:`../user/numerical_integration`
-according to the chosen alogrithm (see the section on :doc:`codegen`).
+according to the chosen algorithm (see the section on :doc:`codegen`).
 Another option is to let the differential equation solvers defined in the
 `GNU Scientific Library (GSL) <https://www.gnu.org/software/gsl/manual/html_node/Ordinary-Differential-Equations.html>`_
 solve the given equations.
 In addition to offering a few extra integration methods,
-the GSL integrator comes with the optio of having an adaptable timestep.
+the GSL integrator comes with the option of having an adaptable timestep.
 The
 latter functionality can have benefits for the speed with which large simulations
 can be run.
 This is because it allows the use of larger timesteps for the overhead
 loops in Python, without losing the accuracy of the numerical integration at points